frkatona/HandTrack_To_MIDI/README.md

    `midi_out = mido.open_output('PythonMIDI')`

-4) run the script with `python hand_track_to_midi.py` and, after a few seconds, the video feed window should open automatically
+4) run the script (e.g., through a terminal like powershell by changing the active directory to the folder with the script and executing the text `python hand_track_to_midi.py`) and, after a few seconds, the video feed window should open automatically

 5) put a hand into frame and confirm the tracking overlay appears (see images above)